newrelic/developer-website/CONTRIBUTING.md

  PRs that are opened from a branch in this repo (not forks) will generate preview links on Amplify automatically.
 Amplify preview links can be found within the PR under the `Checks` Tab.

+# Style guide adherence

+In order to drive consistency in our documentation New Relic has provided a detailed [Style Guide](STYLE_GUIDE.md) for you to follow when making contributions.
+Please refer to this guide prior to contributing.

-# Documentation contribution guidelines
+# Technical reference contribution guidelines

-Documentation pages are detailed technical specifications of the New Relic One platform and it's components.
+Technical reference pages are detailed technical specifications of the New Relic One platform and it's components.

 When making documentation contributions please follow these guidelines.